Joint Resurfacing in Thailand Your guide to cost, top specialists & hospitals

 The implant system is the main cost driver.
 BHR is the most commonly used and widely available.
 Hybrid systems add the cost of a polyethylene or ceramic liner.
 Pre-operative bone density scanning and MRI are included in the assessment.
 Metal ion baseline blood testing adds a small laboratory cost.
 Hospital tier and whether navigation is used also affect the total.

-Pricing varies by the complexity and scope of the procedure.
+Pricing varies by the implant system and components used.
 Typical ranges at our partner hospitals in Thailand:

 Exact pricing is confirmed after your consultation and treatment plan are finalised.